vimmaniac/debian-vps/readme.md

 ## After installation

-MySQL root is given a new password which is located in ~root/.my.cnf.
+- MySQL root is given a new password which is located in ~root/.my.cnf
-After installing the full set, ram usage reaches ~40-45Mb.
+- after installing the full set, ram usage reaches ~40-45Mb.
-By default APC configured to use 16Mb for caching.
+- by default APC is configured to use 16Mb for caching
-To reduce ram usage, you may disable APC by moving or deleting the following file - /etc/php5/conf.d/apc.ini I recommend installing Ajenti and/or Webmin to manage your VPS.
+- to reduce ram usage, you may disable APC by moving or deleting file /etc/php5/conf.d/apc.ini
+- I recommend installing Ajenti and/or Webmin to manage your VPS

 ## Credits